 NCYF is one the largest funds in the peer group - it is the second-largest in terms of market capitalisation (combining the two share classes of CVC Credit Partners European Opportunities).
-NCYF's higher-than-average rating (second only to TwentyFour Select Monthly Income) most likely is a reflection of it offering the highest yield.
+NCYF's higher-than-average rating (second only to TwentyFour Select Monthly Income) possibly is a reflection of it offering the highest yield.

 NCYF's ongoing charges are below the sector average for the peer group (the peer group average of 1.23% is pulled up by NB Distressed Debt) although they are modestly above the sector median (1.19% versus 1.14%).
 Most ongoing charges ratios within this subsector have ticked up recently, reflecting the fact that asset values dropped last year, which meant that fixed costs were spread over a smaller asset base, but this should correct itself if asset values continue on their path of recovery.
 NCYF is currently trading around par but when its premium is in excess of 5-6%, it has tended to issue stock.
-We expect that if it is able to get back to a premium rating, it will continue to expand and this should, all things being equal, continue to exert downward pressure on NCYF's ongoing charges ratio (the reverse is also true).
+It seems reasonable that, if NCYF is able to get back to a premium rating, it will continue to expand and this should, all things being equal, continue to exert downward pressure on NCYF's ongoing charges ratio (the reverse is also true).
 NCYF, like most of the funds in this peer group, does not pay a performance fee.

-Eiguro 15.
-Poor group cumulative share price total return performance to 31 March 2021 rigure 13. reel group cumulative share = price total return periorinance to si march zuzi
+Figure 15: Peer group cumulative share price total return performance to 31 March 2021